brotatotes/bht-automation/bht gen 1/Matthew/Chapter 23/Matthew 23 8 bht.md

 # Matthew 23:8 Commentary Help Text

 ## BHT:
-In this verse, Jesus warns his disciples against seeking titles and positions of authority, urging them to find their worth in their relationship with God.
-He cautions against religious pride and the spirit of claiming authority in teaching.
-Jesus emphasizes humility and equality among his followers, for they are all brethren with Christ as their true Master and Teacher.
-The ultimate source of wisdom and guidance is found in God, not in human leaders.
+In this verse, Jesus warns against seeking titles and positions of authority for personal glory.
+He emphasizes the importance of humility and recognizing God as the ultimate source of wisdom.
+Jesus highlights the equality among his disciples, urging them to avoid distinctions and ranks.
+The focus should be on pursuing knowledge and understanding, rather than seeking recognition or positions of power.
+Jesus reminds his followers that they are all brothers and sisters, equal in God's eyes.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "The title 'Rabbi' was a term of respect and honor given to Jewish teachers and scholars.
-Jesus cautions his disciples not to seek such titles or positions of authority, but to recognize that there is only one true Master, Guide, and Teacher - God Himself."

-2. "By discouraging the use of the title 'Rabbi,' Jesus emphasizes the importance of humility and equality among his followers.
-He wants them to understand that their true identity and worth come from their relationship with God, not from any external titles or positions they may hold."

-3. "Jesus' words serve as a reminder that the ultimate source of wisdom and guidance is not found in human leaders, but in God.
-He encourages his disciples to rely on God's teachings and to seek His guidance above all else."
+Jesus warns against seeking titles and positions of authority for the sake of personal glory.
+He emphasizes the importance of humility and recognizing God as the ultimate source of wisdom and guidance."

+2. "By calling God their 'Master,' Jesus reminds his disciples that they are not the ultimate authority in matters of faith and knowledge.
+They are to submit themselves to God's teachings and rely on Him as their true guide."

+3. "Jesus encourages his followers to prioritize the pursuit of knowledge and understanding over the desire for recognition and status.
+The focus should be on learning and growing in wisdom, rather than seeking titles and positions that elevate oneself above others."

+### Albert Barnes:
+1. "They were on a level; they were to be equal in authority; they were brethren; and they should neither covet nor receive a title which implied either an elevation of one above another."
+2. "Everything which would tend to make a distinction among them or destroy their parity - everything which would lead the world to suppose that there were ranks and grades among them as ministers, they were to avoid."
+3. "This title corresponds with the title 'Doctor of Divinity' as applied to ministers of the gospel; and, so far as I can see, the spirit of the Saviour’s command is violated by the reception of such a title, as really as it would have been by their being called 'Rabbi'."

 ### Philip Schaff:
 1. "But this prohibition includes all the manifestations of religious pride spoken of, since it prohibits the pride itself."